Home Download Orders Contact

 • Selected Workstation – use this to restore files to a selected workstation

-• Local directory – use this to unpack files to a local backup server directory
+• (Backup server) - use this to unpack files to a local backup server directory

 • Create drive letter directory – use this to add a drive letter directory to the original path.
 Example: